Remediation

 Throughout this module, you've learned about the various tools and shortcuts you can use to increase the efficiency and reduce your incident response time.
 As we wrap up this last unit, we'll do a brief overview of some tools and techniques that are helpful in diagnosing problems within your systems.

-• You can use the Application Dashboard link in Application Insights to automatically generate a dashboard that has most of the key items that you'll need as a starting point.
-Note that it doesn't include Azure Service Health.
-You should pin this to your dashboard so you can check on whether the problem is with your systems or with the cloud service itself.
+- You can use the Application Dashboard link in Application Insights as a customizable starting point for application health and performance.
+Check Azure Service Health separately so you can tell whether the problem is with your systems or with an Azure service.

-• You can use Log Analytics to query any part of the system.
+- You can use Log Analytics to query the telemetry and log data that your monitoring pipeline collects from across the system.

 All of the preceding tools are invaluable in remediating problems.